-- Marketing Qualified Lead – This is an individual or business that has taken an action as result of your marketing outreach, such as clicking on a link or visiting your website.
+- Marketing Qualified Lead: This is an individual or business that has taken an action as a result of your marketing outreach, such as clicking on a link or visiting your website.

-- Sales Meeting – This is the stage where a salesperson has reached out to an individual or account to learn more about a specific need or pain point for the purpose of preparing a proposal.
+- Sales Meeting or Demo: This is the stage where a salesperson has reached out to an individual or account to learn more about a specific need or pain point with the purpose of preparing a proposal.

 Record Your Marketing Campaign Results

-Marketing campaigns can be anything from emails, phone calls, articles, or social media posts designed to capture the attention of your ideal customer with the goal of enticing them to take an action.
-We have compiled a list of several different types of marketing campaigns and how they are used in our article on Marketing Strategies.
+Marketing campaigns can entail anything, including emails, phone calls, articles, whitepapers, case studies, and social media posts.
+Basically, it includes any strategy designed to capture the attention of your ideal customer—with the goal of enticing them to take action.

-A CRM can help you manage several types of marketing campaigns, depending on the CRM you use.
-For example, Freshsales’ Prospecting Campaign Manager can run multi-day, automated, mass marketing campaigns directly out of your CRM.
+A CRM can help you manage several types of marketing campaigns, depending on which one you use.
+For example, Freshworks CRM Prospecting Campaign Manager can run multiday, automated, mass marketing campaigns directly out of your CRM.
 Results from these campaigns, such as the number of messages sent, can then be displayed at a glance.

 Establish a Lead Scoring Process

 Lead scores are used to rate the probability of the lead progressing to the next stage in the sales process as well as their potential value to the company.
 Factors contributing to a lead score include estimated deal size or strategic value and engagement such as a link click, website visit, or participating in a phone call.
 Leads with high scores can then be used by sales and marketing teams to quickly identify the best marketing qualified leads.